-Journalists and media outlets are super time poor, and usually understaffed and one way to guarantee you don’t get asked back for further feature or comment is to badger an editor or journalist as to when your piece will be appearing.
+Journalists and media outlets are super time-poor, and usually understaffed and one way to guarantee you don’t get asked back for further features or comments is to badger an editor or journalist as to when your piece will be appearing.
 They will feel harassed and often won’t be able to give you a direct answer.
-Their time is precious, and their nerves often frayed by pressure and deadlines – again – have faith!
+Their time is precious, and their nerves are often frayed by pressure and deadlines – again – have faith!

 What magazine/newspaper/site is this for again?

 Way to make a journalist feel special!
 You may be lucky enough to be so busy with media requests that you lose track, but it really is your job to remember who it is you are speaking to and have an understanding of their outlet and output.
 You should even go as far as to research the individual and can chat with them about other work of theirs you have seen or enjoyed.
 PR is all about relationship building and a lack of interest or ignorance is a surefire way to get off on the wrong foot.

 Can we arrange another time/can you call back?

 Not just a journalist pet hate, but ours at TishTash too – again relationships with media are our bread and butter and it’s our job to work with outlets and clients to secure coverage and deliver positive communications for your company.
 If you engage an agency in Dubai or anywhere to do this for you, you are committing to being on time and punctual with your media opportunities and commitments.
 Believe us, there is always another business or brand the journalist can feature instead of you, and if you gain a reputation for being punctual and helpful, the outlet will remember and be keen to use you in future stories.
 Wasting people’s time is one way to guarantee a distinct lack of future coverage or collaboration and you never know when you will need it next.